technosophos/fin/README.md

 * In v4, we added styling, the static file server, and a profile image.
 * In v5, we added friends and the feed
 * In v6, we added Redis support and in-browser editing
-* In v8, we added output sanitization and HTTP Basic auth for the editor form
+* In v7, we added output sanitization and HTTP Basic auth for the editor form
-* In v9, we renamed the project from Finger to Fin
+* In v8, we renamed the project from Finger to Fin
+* In v9, we added history